-Boyoma Island lies in the middle of the Congo river - the second largest in the world.
+Boyoma Island lies in the middle of the Congo river - the ninth largest in the world and Africa's most watery river and the deepest river in the world.
 It is 35 km by road from Kisangani (formally Stanleyville), which is the largest of the cities that lie in the tropical forests of the Democratic Republic Congo, and the nation's second largest port.

 Boyoma Island measures 105 hectares and houses our chimpanzee sanctuary, scientific quarters, infirmary, staff area and eight luxury lodges for guests like yourself.

 The Congo river is quite wide at this point but chimpanzees dislike water so they don't venture off the island.
 And since the island's banks are too high and steep for crocodiles to climb, the chimps (and we humans) are safe there.

 Boyoma is a natural environment for chimps as well as other secondary tropical forest species.
 Butterflies, spiders, fruit bats, parrots and several tree and plant sorts populate the island and nearby mainland.

 Boyoma's Nature Lodges are spacious and comfortable.
 They are surrounded by trees and shrubs with lawns and paths and are located within a short walk of the river bank and the chimpanzee sanctuary.
 There is a swimming pool and an attractive restaurant that serves three delicious meals a day (if you wish) and is amply stocked with wines and beers, spirits and soft drinks, coffees and teas.

 Golf carts are available to guests to take you the short distance from your lodge to the chimpanzee sanctuary where you are welcome to watch the infants being fed and the older chimps romp in their enclosures or take a guided tour round the animal infirmary.